ValveAntiCheater/hard-hat-care/README.md

 Hard Hat Care uses a model that computes a mental health score based on the following data:
 1. Date of Joining (YYYY-MM-DD)
 2. Gender (Male or Female)
-3. Designation ([0.0, 5.0] where higher means higher senority level)
+3. Designation ([0.0, 5.0] where higher means higher seniority level)
 4. Resource Allocation ([1.0, 10.0] where higher means higher workload)
 5. Performance ([0.0, 10.0] where higher means higher performance)